INDIA ONLINE FOOD DELIVERY MARKET

 INDIA ONLINE FOOD DELIVERY MARKET SIZE

-India online food delivery market size was estimated at ~$300M or 2,100 Crores INR but FY 2020 and FY 2021(estimated) earning are estimated to grow at double digits.
+India online food delivery market size was estimated at ~$300M or 2,100 Crores INR but FY 2020 and FY 2021(estimated) earnings are estimated to grow at double digits.

 There have been some signs of consolidation in a market which has undergone several shifts in terms of strategies and operating procedures.
 The market share certainly belonged to the two top startups in the online food delivery space, Swiggy and Zomato.